 To learn more about these areas of divorce, please click on the subject below:

 WHAT ARE THE STEPS IN THE DIVORCE PROCESS?
 HOW LONG DOES A DIVORCE TAKE?

-This is the million dollar question asked by most parties initially seeking a divorce.
+This is the million dollar question asked by most parties seeking a divorce.
 First and foremost, no two cases are identical.
-However, divorces with substantial assets and/or children generally take longer than simple divorces without children or substantial assets.
+Divorces with substantial assets and/or children generally take longer than simple divorces without children or substantial assets.
 A simple non-contested

 divorce can take as little as 45 days.
 However, even in the case of a simple non contested divorce, there are factors that will effect how long the process may take.
 For example, the first step in any divorce proceeding is serving your spouse with the Complaint.
 If you have lost contact with your spouse after a lengthy separation, serving him or her with the divorce complaint may be time consuming.